-- 48. Pupil Premium (FSM element) will be deducted as per regulations. - 49.
-If the school or academy admits a permanently excluded pupil, a hard to place pupil or a managed move becomes a success and goes on roll, funding will be paid as per regulations. - 50.
-When a pupil is moved to another school/academy under a 'managed move' the schools will follow DfE guidance on dual registration. - 51.
-The receiving school will be responsible for safeguarding the needs of the pupil, undertaking first day response and making sure that if the pupil is not in school the reasons for this are known and that there are no safeguarding concerns which are not being addressed. - 52.
+- 44. All schools and academies in Northumberland will be treated equitably regarding funding following permanently excluded pupils, managed moves and hard to place pupils.
+This means on a pro-rata basis according to the academic year: - 45.
+Per pupil funding will be deducted from the school or academy's funding as per regulations. - 46.
+Pupil Premium (FSM element) will be deducted as per regulations. - 47.
+If the school or academy admits a permanently excluded pupil, a hard to place pupil or a managed move becomes a success and goes on roll, funding will be paid as per regulations.

+- 48. When a pupil is moved to another school/academy under a 'managed move' the schools will follow DfE guidance on dual registration. - 49.
+The receiving school will be responsible for safeguarding the needs of the pupil, undertaking first day response, and making sure that if the pupil is not in school the reasons for this are known and that there are no safeguarding concerns which are not being addressed. - 50.
 The originating and receiving school need to work closely together to monitor the attendance and address the needs of the pupil, especially as the originating school will have a greater understanding of the history and issues surrounding the pupil.
-In issues of poor or non-attendance it is the attendance officer of the originating school (maintained school or academy) that is responsible for working with the pupil and their family to improve their attendance.
+In issues of poor or non-attendance it is the attendance officer of the originating school (maintained school or academy) that is responsible for working with the pupil and their family to improve their attendance. - 51.
+If the 'managed move' is successful and the pupil goes onto the roll of the receiving school permanently, at such time the receiving school will assume full responsibility for attendance

-- 53. If the 'managed move' is successful and the pupil goes onto the roll of the receiving school permanently, at such time the receiving school will assume full responsibility for attendance - 54.
-Requests to the Local Authority for funding to support alternative provision placements for pupils at risk of permanent exclusion will be allocated through the Inclusion panel and monitored for impact.
+52. Requests to the Local Authority for funding to support alternative provision placements for pupils at risk of permanent exclusion will be allocated through the Inclusion panel and monitored for impact.
 This DSG funding will be managed and monitored by the School Admissions and Inclusion Manager.